 The source string is decoded to a byte stream according to the type.
 Then the byte stream is converted to a BASIC! string (UTF-16) according to the character encoding (the charset parameter), which describes how to interpret the byte stream.
 The charset is always UTF-8 for decryption, and defaults to UTF-8 for the other types.
 The most common usage of this function is to omit the charset.

 If a Base64 string was encoded from binary data, the resulting BASIC! string will be a buffer string.
 When a string is used as a buffer, one byte of data is written into the lower 8 bits of each 16-bit character, and the upper 8 bits are 0.
-You can extract the binary data from the string, one byte at a time, using the ASCII$() or UCODE$() functions.
+You can extract the binary data from the string, one byte at a time, using the ASCII() or UCODE() functions.

 See the two-parameter form of ENCODE$(), below, for a partial list of valid charsets.